Analyze the generated leads' relevance to your target audience and assess their progression through the sales funnel.

-Oftentimes, prospects become cold and stop reacting in any way with your emails.
-Or you may also find that a particular lead that was deemed unfit for your business is now a good fit.
+Oftentimes, prospects become cold and stop reacting in any way to your emails.
+You may also find that a particular lead that was deemed unfit for your business is now a good fit.

 10. Thank-you emails

-The world may keep telling you to be strong and ruthless to get your way, but it isn’t really the case in the digital marketing world.
-If you are hoping to be on good terms with your clients or prospects or leads, you have to be polite to them.
+The world may keep telling you to be strong and ruthless to get your way, but this isn’t really the case in the digital marketing world.
+If you are hoping to be on good terms with your client’s prospects or leads, you have to be polite to them.

-The good news is that it’s the easiest thing to do- you just have to thank them for standing by your side or choosing you or agreeing to give you a chance to prove your worth.
+The good news is that it’s the easiest thing to do.
+You just have to thank them for standing by your side choosing you or agreeing to give you a chance to prove your worth.
 Be humble and let your clients know that you appreciate them.
-Thank you emails can be leveraged in different situations- for example, when someone signs up for your service, when someone attends an event, when you cross significant milestones, and Et cetera Et cetera.

 The good thing about email marketing is that it is highly versatile in nature and you can practically think of a thousand different ways to use it for growing your business.
 You can use emails to maintain relationships with existing customers and definitely use them for building new relationships.
 It’s an easy and effective way to get in touch with the right people.

-All you have to take care of is the basics, have a tinge of creativity and you will have yourself an email campaign for growing your business.
+All you have to take care of is the basics and have a tinge of creativity.
+This way you will have yourself an email campaign for growing your business.